 Nikosis grew up going to powwows with his family, happily immersed in music, dance and the sounds of the drum.
 But when he starts going to daycare, he doesn't feel like he belongs.
 Nikosis cries every time his mother leaves him in the unfamiliar environment until, one day, she and the teachers use drums to help Nikosis find connection and comfort.
-Inspired by her son's experience-and her family's love of powwow music and dance- Indigenous educator and champion hoop dancer Sandra Lamouche shares this uplifting true story of the transformative effects of culturally safe and inclusive early childhood education.
+Inspired by her son's experience-and her family's love of powwow music and dance-Indigenous educator and champion hoop dancer Sandra Lamouche shares this uplifting true story of the transformative effects of culturally safe and inclusive early childhood education.
+This picture book is a dual-language (English and Cree) edition.
 Sandra Lamouche is a nêhiyaw iskwêw (Cree Woman) from the Bigstone Cree Nation in northern Alberta.
 She is a wife, mother of two boys with braids, champion women's hoop dancer, award-winning educator and two-time TEDx speaker.
 She has a bachelor of arts in Native American studies and is currently completing a thesis on Indigenous dance as a determinant of well-being.
 Sandra and her family live in Blackfoot Territory (Treaty 7), the heart of powwow country in southern Alberta.
 Azby Whitecalf is a Plains Cree character designer and illustrator based out of North Battleford, Saskatchewan, Treaty 6 Territory.
 They have a bachelor's degree in visual communication (character design) from the Alberta University of the Arts.
 An important part of their practice is creating accurate and positive representations of Indigenous Peoples and cultures and exploring what it is to portray Indigenous people in a way that captures their multidimensional identities.
 They are the illustrator of Buffalo Wild!
-Azby enjoys working with bright colors, strong contrast and fun shapes. > This is an advance reading copy of the uncorrected proofs and is not for sale.
-Changes may be made to the text before publication, so all quotations for review must be checked against the final bound book. > > PICTURE BOOK • AGES 3-5 Publication: May 16, 2023 Final version will be a hardcover 9781459834354 HC • \$21.95 9781459834361 PDF • 9781459834378 EPUB
+Azby enjoys working with bright colors, strong contrast and fun shapes.

+This is an advance reading copy of the uncorrected proofs and is not for sale.
+Changes may be made to the text before publication, so all quotations for review must be checked against the final bound book.
+PICTURE BOOK • AGES 3-5 Publication: May 16, 2023 Final version will be a hardcover 9781459834385 HC • \$21.95 9781459834392 PDF • 9781459834408 EPUB

-We Belong to the Drum Author: Sandra Lamouche Illustrator: Azby Whitecalf May 16, 2023 In this illustrated picture book, a child who's away from his family for the first time at daycare finds belonging through the music of the powwow drum.
-FORMAT Hardcover PDF EPUB 8.75 × 10.75" 9781459834354 9781459834361 9781459834378 32 pages \$21.95 KEY SELLING POINTS - A culturally-specific take on the universal challenge of the separation anxiety that comes with starting daycare or school. - Showcases the power of cultural connection for the well-being of Indigenous children. - Author Sandra Lamouche is a multidisciplinary creator and storyteller, champion hoop dancer and awardwinning Indigenous educational leader.
-She was inspired by educator Shelley Moore, who said, "Inclusion is about responding to student need, not forcing students to respond to us." - Includes a glossary of Plains Cree kinship terms. - A Plains Cree/English dual-language edition, We Belong to the Drum / mistikwaskihk kitipêyimikonaw, is also available.
+Author: Sandra Lamouche Illustrator: Azby Whitecalf May 16, 2023 In this dual-language illustrated picture book, a child who's away from his family for the first time at daycare finds belonging through the music of the powwow drum.
+In English and Plains Cree.
+FORMAT Hardcover PDF EPUB 8.75 × 10.75" 9781459834385 9781459834392 9781459834408 32 pages \$21.95 KEY SELLING POINTS - A culturally-specific take on the universal challenge of the separation anxiety that comes with starting daycare or school. - Showcases the power of cultural connection for the well-being of Indigenous children. - Author Sandra Lamouche is a multidisciplinary creator and storyteller, champion hoop dancer and awardwinning Indigenous educational leader.
+She was inspired by educator Shelley Moore, who said, "Inclusion is about responding to student need, not forcing students to respond to us." - Includes a glossary of Plains Cree kinship terms.

 ABOUT THE AUTHOR

-DEFINE YOURSELF PHOTOGRAPHY
+DEFINE YOURSELF PHOTOGRAPH

 SANDRA LAMOUCHE is a nêhiyaw iskwêw (Cree Woman) from the Bigstone Cree Nation in northern Alberta.
 She is a wife, mother of two boys with braids, champion women's hoop dancer, award-winning educator and two-time TEDx speaker.
 She has a bachelor of arts in Native American studies and is currently completing a thesis on Indigenous dance as a determinant of well-being.
 Sandra and her family live in Blackfoot Territory (Treaty 7), the heart of powwow country in southern Alberta.

 ABOUT THE ILLUSTRATOR